John-A-Aydin/GenAIResultsComparator/PYPI_DESCRIPTION.md

 ## Overview

 _GenAI Results Comparator (GAICo)_ is a Python library for comparing, analyzing, and visualizing outputs from Large Language Models (LLMs).
-First released in June 2025, it offers an extensible range of metrics, including standard text similarity scores and specialized metrics for structured data like planning sequences and time-series.
+It offers an extensible range of metrics, including standard text similarity scores, specialized metrics for structured data like planning sequences and time-series, and multimedia metrics for image and audio.

-At its core, the library provides a set of metrics for evaluating various types of outputs—from plain text strings to structured data like planning sequences and time-series.
+At its core, the library provides a set of metrics for evaluating various types of outputs—from plain text strings to structured data like planning sequences and time-series, and multimedia content such as images and audio.
+While the `Experiment` class streamlines evaluation for text-based and structured string outputs, individual metric classes offer direct control for all data types, including binary or array-based multimedia.
 These metrics produce normalized scores (typically 0 to 1), where 1 indicates a perfect match, enabling robust analysis and visualization of LLM performance.

 ## Quickstart